jcburley/joker/README.md

 # gostd

-On this experimental branch, Joker can be optionally built against a Go source tree in order to pull in and "wrap" functions (and, someday, types?) provides by Go `std` packages
+On this experimental branch, Joker can be optionally built against a Go source tree in order to pull in and "wrap" functions (and, someday, types?) provides by Go `std` packages.

 ## Quick Start